coldshrine/study-notes/databricks-certified-data-engineer-professional/analytics/amazon_streaming_apache_kafka.md

 - **Third-Party and Custom Connectors:** Supports connectors from partners, such as Debezium, which can capture database change logs for Kafka processing.

 MSK Connect automatically scales with the workload and offers a pay-as-you-go pricing model, minimizing operational costs by only charging for resources used.

+### MSK Serverless

+Amazon MSK offers a **Serverless** option for users seeking Kafka streaming capabilities without managing and scaling cluster capacity.
+MSK Serverless automatically provisions and scales Kafka partitions and computes resources, and operates with a throughput-based pricing model.
+This cluster type is ideal for applications needing elastic capacity and cost efficiency, as it scales based on demand.